Skip to main content

 Example Answer

 “There are several types of software testing procedures, each serving a unique purpose.
 For example, unit testing focuses on verifying individual components or functions, while integration testing ensures that these components work well together.
 Functional testing evaluates whether the software meets business requirements, and performance testing measures its responsiveness and scalability under load.
-Regression testing checks that new changes haven’t negatively impacted existing functionality.
-In my last role, I relied heavily on regression testing after every sprint to confirm that updates didn’t introduce new bugs, ensuring a smooth user experience.”
+Regression testing checks that new changes haven’t negatively impacted existing functionality.”

 4. What are the contents of test plans and test cases?